 I’ve had several requests throughout the months for easier traditional Indian dishes.
 And although I love cooking and developing recipes from a wide variety of cuisines, Indian dishes (specifically traditional Gujarati meals) remain second nature for me since I grew up with those flavors.

 We enjoy different types of Indian food about 2-3 times a week, and this Easy Yard-Long Green Bean & Potato Curry recipe (also known as Fansi Bateta Shaak) is a family favorite!

 Let’s talk about green beans for a second.
 There are many different varieties of green beans.
-Most of you are probably familiar with the string beans of snap beans variety that are about 4-7 inches long, rounded, and green.
+Most of you are probably familiar with the string beans of snap beans variety that is about 4-7 inches long, rounded, and green.

 But have you ever cooked or picked up some long beans?

 Long beans are also known as Chinese long beans, asparagus bean, or yard-long beans due to their length.
 They are about 12-18 inches long, slender, and contain immature pods in the bean.
 You can typically find them at local Asian markets.

 These yard long beans grow on climbing vines, are from a different family of a plant from the green beans, and differ in texture slightly in the following ways:

 - Stay more crisp and firm even after simmering or stir-fry

 - Easier to prepare

 Despite these differences, long beans are similar in flavor, look like green beans (aside from their length), and can be cooked and used in the same way.